sterrevangeest/meesterproef-1819/README.md

 ### Retrieve and manipulate and manage data

 Within the website we use different databases to provide users with an overview of all sports activities and sports clubs.
+During this project I mostly worked on the A-Z list.
+For that I needed a lot of data.

 To prevent the data from having to be fetched again every time the page is refreshed I save the data on the server after it was loaded for the first time.
 To get an overview I created an diagram together with my teammates.